 Semetis manages the web analytics accounts for some of Belgium's most visited websites.
 The data from these accounts provides a highly representative sample of Belgian web surfers.

 All statistics are expressed in relative terms and data is aggregated to ensure that absolute visitor numbers remain entirely confidential.

 For any questions, feel free to email us at firstname.lastname@example.org

 Early 2011, 1% of online browsing came from tablets and smartphones.
 By Q3 of 2011, this number had doubled to 2%.
-In July 2012, the 5% mark was reached.
-We're now above 8% and we have even seen double digit percentages on some websites.
+In October 2012, just over 6% of online browsing came from mobile devices.
+We're now a year later and we've doubled this number to almost 14%.
 More than 75% of this mobile browsing is done on tablets.

-Apple devices remain the devices of choice for mobile internet surfing: 2 out of 3 of mobile visits come from an iOS device.
-Android's growth has been accelerating, passing the 30% market share in November 2012.
+Apple devices still remain the devices of choice for mobile internet surfing: almost 2 out of 3 of mobile visits come from an iOS device.
+Android's share is still growing.
+Together they take account for nearly 99% of mobile traffic!
 Nokia, Microsoft and Blackberry are marginal.

 The Windows vs. OSX split is roughly 90% - 10% and has been pretty stable for the past 12 months.
 Because most browsing takes place during the day in the workplace, Apple most likely has a larger than 10% market share for home use.

 Over the past 12 months, Internet Explorer has continually lost ground.
-While it still represented more than 60% of desktop browsing in September 2011, that number hit 50% in November 2012.
-Sadly, IE7 still represents about 8% of visits.
-Google Chrome is gradually approaching a 20% market share.
+While it still represented more than 50% of desktop browsing in October 2012, that number is almost falling below 40% in October 2013.
+Sadly, About 3 out of 4 IE users still use an outdated version.
+Google Chrome is gradually approaching a 25% market share.